 Inner Line permit, or ILP, is a travel document issued by the Government of India which allows an Indian and foreigner travelers to travel to a protected area for a limited time period.
 Obtaining this permit is necessary for all the citizens who don’t belong to Jammu and Kashmir State.
 Foreigners visiting Ladakh are needed to get Ladakh Protected area permit (PAP) before coming into this region.
 The Inner Line permit, or ILP, is valid for a period of 3 weeks for Indians, and 1 week for foreigners.
 It ought to even be remembered that there’s no limit on the quantity of times you visit an area among the valid amount as long as you’ve got the necessary permits with you.

-Pangong Lake is considered a part of inner line, areas closer to border; hence an Inner line permit is required in order to visit here.
+Pangong Lake is considered for inner line, as the place is closer to border.
 For foreign nationals, a Protected Area permit has to be procured before they can travel from Leh to Pangong Tso.
 Inner line permit can either be applied for or obtained in person from DM office Leh or online.
-Protected area permit but must be obtained through a registered broker.
-Please scan through the article below for a lot of info on the way to get these permits.
+Protected area permit must be obtained through a registered broker.
+Please make multiple photocopy of your permit when you are traveling to Pangong Lake.

 For online application follow mentioned link- http://www.lahdclehpermit.in/